microsoft/FluidFramework/docs/content/docs/get-started/react-tutorial.md

 {{< /callout >}}

 Paste the URL of the application into the address bar of another tab or even another browser to have more than one client open at a time.
-Press the **Get time** button on any client and see the value change and synchronize on all the clients.
+Press the **Get Time** button on any client and see the value change and synchronize on all the clients.

 ## Next steps